-The above backtracking algorithm tells us that there are 92 ways to place 8 queens to the 8×8 chessboard.
+Let q(n) denote the number of ways to place n queens to te $n \times n$ chessboard.
+The above backtracking algorithm tells us that q(n) = 92.
 When n increases, the search quickly becomes slow, because the number of the solutions increases exponentially.
-For example, calculating the ways to place 16 queens to the 16×16 chessboard already takes about a minute on a modern computer (there are 14772512 solutions).
+For example, calculating q(16) = 14772512 using the above algorithm already takes about a minute on a modern computer1.